Analysis Function Strategy for 2022 to 2025

 Sparking a change in the use of this extensive data, the GCSE attainment and lifetime earnings report provided the first ever productivity estimates associated with GCSE grades.
 The project won the John Hoy Memorial Award in 2021 and was Runner Up in the Analysis in Government Awards 2021 for Innovative Methods.

-The Department for Transport took a novel approach in using previously unused data from mobile network operators and linking with Office for National Statistics census information to better understand the impact of coronavirus travel restrictions in near real time.
+The Department for Transport (DfT) took a novel approach in using previously unused data from mobile network operators and linking with Office for National Statistics (ONS) census information to better understand the impact of coronavirus travel restrictions in near real time.

 The resulting dataset formed the basis for a range of analysis and insights (including predictive analytics) to support aggregated mobility monitoring both during and after each lockdown, as well as enabling deep-dives into regional issues, that supported the monitoring and decision making in Government.
-DfT has continued to utilise this valuable source of mobility data to support understanding of the impact of rail strikes and the policies to alleviate the HGV driver shortages.
+DfT has continued to use this valuable source of mobility data to support understanding of the impact of rail strikes and the policies to alleviate the HGV driver shortages.

 Analysis for the future: our vision for the next three years